-Due to the Covid-19 pandemic, the QI collaborative and the publication of the standards have been postponed.
-Both parts of the programme are expected to resume in September 2020.
+Due to the Covid-19 pandemic, the QI collaborative and the publication of the standards were postponed.
+Both parts of the programme resumed in September 2020.

 Programme end date: September 2021

-The Suicide Prevention National Transformation Programme has been established in response to a national commitment to reduce deaths by suicide by 10%, by 2020/21.
+The Suicide Prevention National Transformation Programme was established in response to a national commitment to reduce deaths by suicide by 10%, by 2020/21.

-The NCCMH, commissioned by NHS England and Improvement, has currently supported 14 Sustainability and Transformation Partnerships across England to improve quality and safety and support local plans to reduce suicide, in partnership with the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH).
+The NCCMH, commissioned by NHS England and Improvement, now supports Sustainability and Transformation Partnerships across England to improve quality and safety and support local plans to reduce suicide, in partnership with the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH).